WorldHealthOrganization/smart-ig-starter-kit/input/pagecontent/l3_cql.md

   * Common library containing common expressions used by multiple artifacts within the SMART Guideline
   * Config library with declarations to enable configuration options to be referenced within CQL logic
   * Elements library containing CQL expressions corresponding to the elements defined in the data dictionary
+  * EncounterElements library containing CQL expressions corresponding to the elements defined in the data dictionary and from the perspective of an encounter (i.e. with Today and Encounter parameters)
+  * IndicatorElements library containing CQL expressions corresponding to the elements defined in the data dictionary and from the perspctive of an indicator (i.e. with a Measurement Period parameter)
   * Decision table libraries, one for each Decision table containing the recommendation logic referenced by the PlanDefinition
   * Indicator libraries, one for each Indicator definition containing the population criteria logic referenced by the Measure
   * Scheduling libraries, one for each Scheduling Table containing the scheduling logic referenced by the PlanDefinition